 An In-depth Look at Windows 7

 A few days ago, I shared my initial thoughts on Windows 7.
-After spending more time with the operating system, I now share my findings and whether or not I feel Windows 7 will be a worthwhile upgrade.
+After spending more time with the operating system, here’s an update.

 In this review, I’ll explore some of the new features Windows 7 brings and whether I like them or not.
 I’ll take a look at updated core applications, desktop and window management, home networking, and built-in troubleshooting.
 Then you decide… is Windows 7 a worthwhile upgrade?